Why Production Machine Learning Fails — And How To Fix It

 Machine learning isn’t magic, but it is powerful—and often misunderstood.

-Even if you’re not building the next fraud detection algorithm or virtual personal assistant, we hope these best practices help you on your journey to (successfully!) deploying ML at scale.
+Even if you’re not building the next fraud detection algorithm or virtual personal assistant, we hope these best practices help you on your journey to (successfully!) deploying machine learning at scale.